apache/servicemix4-features/examples/cxf-wsdl-first/README.txt

 repository, the example will build quickly.
 Otherwise it may take some time for Maven to download everything it needs.

-Once complete, you will find the SA, called cxf-wsdl-first-cxf-sa-
+Once complete, you will find the SA, called wsdl-first-cxf-sa-
 ${version}.zip, in the wsdl-first-cxf-sa/target directory.

 You can deploy the SA in two ways: